CSL-DS/csl-ds.github.io/README.md

-# GloBAM project website
+## CSL @ CNU

-This repository contains the source files for the [GloBAM website](https://globam.science).
+This is the repository for the GitHub Page for Computational Social Science and Complex Systems Lab at Chonnam National University.

 ## Usage

+The basic structure of this website was forked from the [GloBAM GitHub](https://github.com/enram/globam.science).
 This website makes use of the static website generator [Jekyll](https://jekyllrb.com/) and the [Petridish](https://github.com/peterdesmet/petridish) theme. **Each commit to `main` will automatically trigger a new build on GitHub Pages.** There is no need to build the site locally, but you can by installing Jekyll and running `bundle exec jekyll serve`.

 ## Repo structure